mlcourses/lab-2-blog-post-group6_cs281/post.md

   index = (index+1) % 8;  // increment index
 }
 ```
 Now as we finish writing the program, go ahead and open the "Serial Monitor" window in the Arduino IDE.
-It is the magnifying-glass like icon in th eupper right corner of the IDE.
-You should see the resulats of your tests scroll across this window.
+It is the magnifying-glass like icon in the upper right corner of the IDE.
+You should see the results of your tests scrolling across this window.

 ### Testing
 Now you will see the program print out some "BAD" and some "OK" lines.
 Get why?
 The constant array passed in ```Y[] = {0,1,0,1,0,1,0,1}``` is the output of the MUX. while ``` S0, S1, A, B, C, D``` are the 2 selectors and 4 inputs, respectively.
 Now you see why some ouputs are "BAD"?
 Yes.
 Some outputs in our ```Y``` are not the correct outputs according to the corresponding selectors' inputs.
 Hence, in order for the program to print out all "OK", we will need to change our outputs ```Y```.
 Look up in the pin-outs of 4-to-1 MUX and re-write the correct outputs for ```Y```.
 For example, if the input of S0 = 0 and S1 = 0, we will choose input E0 which is A in this case.
 The result is not E0 (as in the pin-outs).
 Since the first entry of ```A``` array is 0, not 0 is 1.
 Then, 1 is the first entry in the output array ```Y```.
 Now trace the entire arrays and correct the outputs.
 Your program should print out all ```OK```.

 [Your program should print out all OK](https://drive.google.com/file/d/1y4oNfLzBKID9yHvfWuYEQPd1LxKLbYpR/view)

-## Adder Circuit - Vuong
+## Adder Circuit
 Now we move on and build an adder circuit.
-As we already learned about adding rule in class, 0 and 0 results in sum 0 and carry-out 0.
+As we already learned about adding rules in class, 0 and 0 results in sum 0 and carry-out 0.
 1 plus 1 will give a sum of 0 with carry-out 1.
-Now, we will apply those adding rules into building a circuit.
+Now, we will apply those rules into building a circuit.

 ### Objective
 The goal of this section is for you to understand how to apply adding logic into building a circuit.

 ### Materials
-Similar to other parts of the lab, we will need breadboard, wires for this section of the lab.
+Similar to other parts of the lab, we will need a breadboard, wires for this section of the lab.
 We also need 2 XOR gates for this circuit design.

 ### Steps
 Before starting building a real circuit, you should first draw the circuits on paper.
 First, we will draw the truth table that has 2 inputs, a carry-in, a sum S, and a carry-out column.